quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part34_1.7_Tools_and_t.md

 Compiler optimizations are techniques used by compilers to improve the efficiency and speed of generated machine code.
 These optimizations can be local or global, and they involve a wide range of transformations on the source code.
 :p What are some examples of local optimizations?
 ??x
 Examples of local optimizations include algebraic simplification, operator strength reduction, inlining, constant folding, and loop unrolling.
-For example, converting \( x / 2 \) to \( x >> 1 \) because the shift operation is less expensive than integer division.
+For example, converting $x / 2 $ to$x >> 1$ because the shift operation is less expensive than integer division.
 ```c++
 int result = x / 2; // Original
 int result = x >> 1; // Optimized: Shift operator has lower strength